rom-py/rompy/docs/source/api.rst

 Base Classes
 ------------

-This is a reference API class listing, useful mainly for developers.
+This is a reference API class listing.

 .. autosummary::
    rompy.core.BaseModel